Younger Futhark Runes – Origins, Magic, and Meaning

 The accepted historical account, agreed upon by modern scholars is that the runes derive from the Greek alphabet.
 Observed similarities between several of the characters make this abundantly clear.

-The Younger Futhark runes
+The Younger Futhark Norse runes

 Widespread use of the Younger Futhark begins in approximately the 9th century.
 Its adoption is loosely contemporaneous with the Viking age.
 The alphabet found its final form after a transition period of approximately 200 years in the 7th and 8th centuries.